- equality before the law,

 We ask the Japanese people, trampled by their savage lords of slaughter, whether they would rather continue slavery and blood or - in place of them, freedom of speech and religion ...

 We know that man, born to freedom in the image of God, will not forever suffer the oppressors' sword ..."

 "I am going to close by reading you a prayer ...

 'God of the free, we pledge our hearts and lives today to the cause of all free mankind.

 Grant us victory over the tyrants who would enslave all free men and Nations ...

 Grant us patience with the deluded and pity for the betrayed ...

 Grant us ... valor that shall cleanse the world of oppression and the old base doctrine that the strong must eat the weak because they are strong.'"

-Mentioning the Flag, Yale President Ezra Stiles explained, May 8, 1783, that America is different from most other countries in world history, where people were dominated by power concentrated into the hands of deep state government leaders:
+Mentioning the Flag, Yale President Ezra Stiles explained, May 8, 1783, that America is different from most of the other countries in world history, where people were dominated by power concentrated into the hands of deep state government leaders: